Dilemma (Nelly song): Composition

-Musically, "Dilemma" is a pop and R&B ballad.
+Musically, "Dilemma" is an R&B ballad.
 The "high-pitched intonation" used in the introduction prior to Rowland's vocals about "loving and needing Nelly" was initially rumored to be created on the Roland M-DC1 in 1995 as "Aaaah!
-(169)", which is used in over 135 songs.
+(169)" (originally from D-Train's Misunderstanding), which is used in over 300 songs.
 Bowser denied using the sample, insisting that he created the sound while experimenting with different vocal techniques.
 During the song's progression, the sound mellows as the production is "fleshed-out".
 Nelly raps during each verse while Rowland performs a "twinkling nursery-rhyme chorus".
 "Dilemma" is centered on Rowland's hook, "No matter what I do / All I think about is you / Even when I'm with my boo / Boy, you know I'm crazy over you", as Nelly responds with the line, "Check it, check it, check it, uh".
 The lyrics describe the love a man has for a woman committed in an existing relationship, the latter who is conflicted about abandoning.
 James Hannaham of The Village Voice additionally wrote that it is "an infidelity ballad" which combines mack daddy content with TRL.